deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 “Why?”
 Garal felt like she was being yanked through the conversation.

 The human smiled slightly.
 It went a finger’s width up only one side of his mouth without touching his eyes at all, and was *not* a friendly or happy gesture.
 “In my culture we have a warning, Fleetmaster,” he said.
-“It goes *’be careful what you wish for; you might get it’.*”
+“It goes *’be careful what you wish for; you might get it.'”*

 “I don’t remember asking for a *severed head* on my… What is your name, anyway?”
 Garal finally managed to haul herself back into what she hoped was control of the conversation.